woodard/libabigail/doc/manuals/abipkgdiff.rst

     change is a change that has been displayed elsewhere in a given report.

+  * ``--no-linkage-name``

+    In the resulting report, do not display the linkage names of the added, removed, or changed functions or variables.

   * ``--no-added-binaries``

     Do not show the list of binaries that got added to the second